aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 Each beacon requires a key for use in its HMAC calculation.

-The BeaconVersion uses its BranchKeyID and KeyStore to retrieve the beacon key associated with that BranchKeyID.
+The BeaconVersion uses KeyStore in its Beacon Key Source to retrieve the beacon key.
+In the case of a Single Key Store, the Beacon Key Id on the Single Key Store MUST be passed to the KeyStore to retrieve the beacon key.
+In the case of a Multi Key Store, the value of Key Field Name MUST be used to get the beacon key it and be passed to the KeyStore.

-For each beacon, the HKDF-SHA512 algorithm MUST be used to calculate the key for the individual beacon, using the beacon key retrieved above as the key, no salt.
+For each beacon HKDF-SHA512 MUST be used to calculate the key for individual beacon, using the beacon key retrieved above as the initial key material with no salt.
 The `info` MUST be the concatenation of "AWS_DBE_SCAN_BEACON" and the beacon name.

 ### Version Number